usedtothink/translation-tracker/resources/design-document.md

 U10.
 As a customer, I want to see a list of open translation cases on the home page, sorted by soonest deadline.

-U10.
-As a customer, I want to see a list of up to 10 translation clients on the home page, sorted by most recent activity.

 U11.
 As a customer, I want to add a new translation case from the home page.

 U12.
 As a customer, I want to search for a translation client from the home page.